Comparative study of the 1-2 exchange symmetries in neutrino frameworks with global and local validities: Reparametrization (Rep) symmetry in matter

+Our theoretical discussion assumes tentatively the world that can be explored by the terrestrial neutrino experiments.
+Then, the resonance enhancement of oscillations plays a role to enrich the features of neutrino evolution in matter.
 To appeal the readers' intuition of these enhancements, we depict in Fig.~\ref{fig:global-oscillation} the equi-probability contour of $P(\nu_{\mu} \rightarrow \nu_{e})$~\cite{Minakata:2019gyw} in region of energy-baseline that roughly covers the Super-Kamiokande's atmospheric neutrino observation, 0.1 GeV$\lsim E \lsim 10$ GeV, see Fig.~3 in ref.~\cite{Super-Kamiokande:2017yvm}.
-The two peaks are clearly visible, the solar-scale ($E \sim 200$ MeV, $L \sim 2000$ km) and the atmospheric-scale ($E \sim 8$ GeV, $L \sim 10^{4}$ km) enhanced oscillations.
+The enhanced regions at around $E \sim 200$ MeV, $L \sim 2000$ km and at $E \sim 8$ GeV, $L \sim 10^{4}$ km correspond, respectively, to the solar-scale and atmospheric-scale enhanced oscillations.
+The features depicted in Fig.~\ref{fig:global-oscillation} is sufficiently rich to stimulate the various formulations of oscillations to accommodate them, which entail the profound symmetries.
+They include symmetries not only of the 1-2 state exchange type, but also the 1-3 exchange one~\cite{Minakata:2022yvs,Minakata:2021dqh,Minakata:2021goi}.